More about: 12 Best Flamenco shows in Madrid

 9. Flamenco show at the Flamenco Cultural Centre in Madrid

-Flamenco is a dance with many branches, and some of the shows you see in Madrid or in cities such as Cordoba, Seville or Granada may be far removed from your preconceived idea of flamenco.
-If you buy tickets for the show at the Centro Cultural Flamenco in Madrid, this will not happen, as here you will see a sample of the most traditional flamenco.
+Flamenco is a dance with many branches, and some of the shows you see in Madrid or cities such as Córdoba, Seville or Granada may be far removed from your preconceived idea of flamenco.
+If you buy tickets for the show at the Flamenco Cultural Centre in Madrid, this will not happen, as here you will see a sample of the most traditional flamenco.

 Technical perfection is the strong point of this quartet made up of two female dancers, a male singer and a guitarist.
 The show lasts approximately one hour.
-After booking online, you will receive a voucher that you can exchange for your tickets at the venue (located in the central Chueca neighbourhood, near Gran Vía) without having to queue.
+After booking online, you will receive a voucher that you can exchange for your tickets at the venue itself (located in the central neighbourhood of Chueca, near Gran Vía) without having to queue.

 Tip!
 If you have never seen flamenco dancing before, this show is one of the best options to start with.